arm/arm-toolchain/arm-software/linux/docs/Installation.md

 This section describes how to download and install the Arm Toolchain for Linux.

+### Note

+The recommended installation method requires system administrator (`root`) assistance.
+Non-root installation is also possible, you can read about it further.

+## Recommended installation method

 The first step is to configure your Linux package manager to be able to fetch packages from Arm.
 You do this step only once.